Aswang (1994 film): Development

-The film was based on a Filipino vampire legend and set in northwoods of northern Wisconsin.
-Co-producer Barry Poltermann had originally written another script and upon showing it to friend Frank L. Anderson, was advised they needed to "do something crazy that was going to break through and get attention", with Anderson believing that the script would amount to a "by-the-numbers" horror film.
-Anderson had grown up in the Philippines and told both Poltermann and co-director and writer Wyre Martin a legend about a vampire "that would sit on rooftops and drop down its tiny thread-like tongue to suck out the blood of fetuses."
-Martin expressed that upon hearing about the legend, was surprised that a film had not already been made about it.
+The film was based on a Filipino vampire legend and set in the northwoods of northern Wisconsin.
+Co-director Barry Poltermann had originally written another script and upon showing it to friend Frank L. Anderson, was advised they needed to "do something crazy that was going to break through and get attention", with Anderson believing that the script would amount to a "by-the-numbers" horror film.
+Anderson had grown up in the Philippines and told both Poltermann and co-director Wyre Martin a legend about a vampire "that would sit on rooftops and drop down its tiny thread-like tongue to suck out the blood of fetuses."
+Martin expressed that upon hearing about the legend, he was surprised that a film had not already been made about it.
 Poltermann believed the story was "totally screwed up", yet began brainstorming some ideas and had written a script within a week.
-When the script was read by Anderson, he thought it was "an interesting take on the myth" but was not what he envisaged or expected having told the original story.
+When the script was read by Anderson, he thought it was "an interesting take on the myth" but it was not what he envisaged or expected having told the original story.

-The limited budget of the film meant the cast and crew were unable to travel to the Philippines, so instead opted to change the story to a family that grew up in the Philippines but moved to America.
-Visual effects of the time meant recreating the thread-like tongue near impossible, so it was instead changed to a garden hose.
+The limited budget of the film meant the cast and crew were unable to travel to the Philippines, so they instead opted to change the story to a family that grew up in the Philippines but moved to America.

-Martin made his production debut with the film, which first premiered on October 30, 1993, at the Minneapolis College of Art and Design.
-He believed it was "such an arresting story" and provided the subtext they needed, as they did not want to do a "senseless, blood-letting slasher film", although acknowledged that there was enough blood in the movie "to satisfy even the thirstiest of horror flick fans."
-Co-director Poltermann noted there was a sense of "let's try this, let's try that" to determine what would work and would not and that it was deliberately shot in this manner, although suggested that if he were to do another film he would "be more disciplined stylistically."
+Martin made his production debut with the film, which he believed was "such an arresting story" and provided the subtext they needed, as they did not want to do a "senseless, blood-letting slasher film."
+Co-director Poltermann noted there was a sense of "let's try this, let's try that" to determine what would work and would not and that it was deliberately shot in this manner, although he suggested that if he were to do another film he would "be more disciplined stylistically."